DFE-Digital/pageobjects-testing-infrastructure/README.md

 # Who is this library for

-To support .NET Developers and Testers in building Web application tests with composable PageObjects;
+To support building .NET tests for web applications with composable PageObjects.
+This library targets usage of [GDS components](https://design-system.service.gov.uk/components/) in those applications.

-- Removing PageObject and Test references to external query libraries with access to them behind an abstraction. (*e.g* WebDriver, AngleSharp... )
+Goals include;

-- Provide common GDS components with default mappings
+- Provide testers with GDS components and access to use them in tests.

-- Encourage composition of PageObjects so that different types of tests can use the same PageObjects.
+- Ensure different types of tests for a web application can use the same PageObjects

+- Ensure separation of concerns is followed closer between Test, PageObject, Document

 ## Getting started